 The land trust owns many rocks & shoals in the St. Lawrence.
 In the Spring, the Eagle Wings shoals near Grindstone Island, and Tidd Island, near Murray Island, are home to Common Tern colonies.
 A joint project between TILT and Save The River places gull exclusion grids on these islands to prevent gulls and other large birds from predating on the tern eggs and chicks.
 The islands are monitored regularly during the nesting season.
 If you're interested in volunteering to install or remove the Tern nesting grid, or to monitor during the nesting season, click here.

-While the island residents of this Grindstone beach help with maintenance throughtout the year, one of our two annual volunteer TILTreks is dedicated to cleaning up Potters.
-If you're interested in volunteering to clean up Potters Beach, alongside TILT and the Rivergate Wheelers ATV Club, click here.
+While the island residents of this Grindstone beach help with maintenance throughtout the year, one of our two annual volunteer TILTreks includes cleaning up Potters.
+If you're interested in volunteering to clean up Potters Beach, click here.

 Zenda Farm Preserve: